-We all want to protect what's dear to us, but it's also important to comply with your mortgage lender's requirements.
-Most mortgage lenders require you to have home insurance and generally require proof that you have an active home insurance policy.
-The choice of home insurance providers, however, is always up to you.
+We all want to protect what's dear to us, especially our homes, but home insurance is also important to have to make sure you comply with your chosen mortgage lender's requirements.
+Most mortgage lenders require you to have home insurance and generally require proof that your policy is active.
+The choice of home insurance providers and your policy details, however, is always up to you.